ubc-systopia/dsn-2022-rad-artifact/analysis/Dataset_JoystickAnalysis/README.md

 To generate the joystick plots, run `python .\scripts\performance_analysis.py -s .\csv\ -t .\plots\`

 The CSV files have been renamed based on the groun truth values.
 Here's a mapping from the new file names to the original file names for modes DIRECT-PLUS-MB and VIA-MB.
-Trace files for mode VIA-MB-REPLAYED-LARGE are not part of our large command dataset, because they were generated after replaying existing traces.
+Trace files for mode DIRECT-PLUS-MB-replayed are not part of our large command dataset, because they were generated after replaying existing traces.
 * EXP1-DIRECT-PLUS-MB.csv --> 20211019142004-1
 * EXP1-VIA-MB.csv         --> 20211018130924-1
 * EXP2-DIRECT-PLUS-MB.csv --> 20211019142656-1